yabar-dev/yabar/README.md

         command-button4: "pactl set-sink-volume 0 +10%";
         command-button5: "pactl set-sink-volume 0 -10%";

+### Environment variables

+Yabar sets a handful of environment variables before executing your commands/scripts that are defined in the `command-button{1-5}` entry.
+Such env variables can be useful when drawing your window on the corresponding button press.
+Current env variables are:

+		YABAR_BLOCK_X
+		YABAR_BLOCK_Y
+		YABAR_BLOCK_WIDTH

 ## TODO

 There is a lot to do, but among the most important things: